 Although you may be concentrating on what you will need, also consider what resources you might need in case of an emergency (car repairs after an accident may take longer than expected).
 So use everything you have available in terms of equipment, location and logistics, savings, and time.

 10. Do You Need Help or Employees?

 It’s impossible to know everything when starting a new activity, so don’t hesitate to call in professionals for legal, financial, manufacturing, and marketing needs.
 In the long term, you’ll save money and time.

 Determine from the start if you can manage your business completely alone or if you will need help.
 Perhaps you can find a business partner who shares your passion and enthusiasm for your business idea.

-Will you need employees and how many?
+Will you need new hire employees and how many?
 You can start small and scale up your business as it grows.